mjkaul/Learning_AI/roadmap.md

 The learning plan is split into multiple courses.
 The goal is for each stage in each course to have unique objectives, a clearly defined set of terms and concepts, and 1-3 assignments.

+As this AI-learning knowledge graph grows, it will become part of a custom AI tutor that can lead learners through each course and stage.
+I'll provide the knowledge graph here too, eventually, so that you can see how it grows and develops.

 *Current planned major revision: rebuild this roadmap based on the [Dreyfus model of learning & mastery](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition).
 To achieve this, I'll have to add additional sections toware the end of the course that will provide some additional levels of learning along with more specific ways to track progress using the categories the Dreyfus model provides.*

 ## Learning AI 001: Prereqs

+In this course, you'll learn the basics.
+If you're a coder, you've probably already done most of this.
+If not, don't worry—you can get through these objectives relatively quickly, and they'll lay the foundation for everything we'll do in the future.

 Do these steps on your own.
 Once you've done them, come back here and follow the rest of the program.